Dr Bron Reichardt Chu

 Research Interests

-I use some of the largest optical telescopes on Earth to study the movement of gas through galaxies in order to understand how they have formed and evolved through cosmic time.
-The key question I am trying to answer is: how do stars affect the gas around them, and what does that mean for future generations of stars?
-To answer this question, I use three-dimensional data from Integral Field Spectrographs to trace outflowing gas from galaxies and relate it back to the underlying star formation processes.
-I also use high resolution data to pick out individual massive stars and star clusters, and investigate their impact on the surrounding gas.
-Although I am primarily an optical observer, I have an interest in combining multi-wavelength observations to get a clearer view of all phases of gas in galaxies.
-Recently, I have used my astronomical knowledge to build an image-processing pipeline that will be used as part of a project to locate and monitor satellites.
+To answer this question, I use 3D data from a type of instrument called an Integral Field Spectrograph (IFU) to trace gas being blown out of galaxies and connect it back to the underlying star formation.
+I also use high-resolution images to pick out individual massive stars and star clusters, studying their impact on the surrounding gas.
+While my main focus is on optical observations, I have an interest in combining multi-wavelength observations to get a clearer picture of all phases of gas in galaxies.
+Recently, I applied my knowledge of astronomy to build a system for processing images to help track and monitor satellites.

 Outflows cover the whole disk in a starbursting galaxy

-For more information, check out my paper Reichardt Chu et al. 2022, MNRAS, 511, 5728.
+For more information, check out my paper Reichardt Chu et al. 2022a, MNRAS, 511, 5728.

 MRes Thesis: Variations in the IMF